 Loretta Lynn was born on April 14, 1932 in Butcher Hollow, Kentucky.
 The coal miner's daughter cut her first record in 1960 and never stopped.
 Lynn has won more awards than any other female country music artist in history.
 In her over six decades as a recording artist, she has scored 11 No. 1 albums and 24 No. 1 hit singles.
-Although health issues forced her to stop touring in 2017, Lynn is still releasing new music.
-In celebration of her 90th birthday in 2022, let's look back at key moments of this living legend's life in photos.
+Although health issues forced her to stop touring in 2017, Lynn continued to release new music, including Still Woman Enough, her 50th studio album, which was released in 2021.

 1960: Lynn Cuts Her First Record